Feupos/buildroot-kvpstorage/README.md

 To build with buildroot, clone buildroot repository in the same directory tree.

-With menuconfig, enable C++ and boost.
+With menuconfig, make sure C++ and boost are enabled.

 ```bash
 make qemu_arm_versatile_defconfig